HK142007/meetme/README.md

 - Add dynamic room creation
 - Add labels for easy translation
 - Add a large video box and small video boxes
+- Add a chat box for chatting between room members
 - Early work on enhancing the user interface

 # Usage